WTPT

-WTPT (93.3 FM) is an active rock station licensed to Forest City, North Carolina, and serving the Upstate South Carolina and Western North Carolina regions, including Greenville, South Carolina and Asheville, North Carolina.
+WTPT (93.3 FM) is an active rock station licensed to Forest City, North Carolina, and serving the Upstate South Carolina and Western North Carolina regions, including Greenville, South Carolina, and Asheville, North Carolina.
 The Audacy, Inc. outlet is licensed by the Federal Communications Commission (FCC) to broadcast with an ERP of 93 kW.
-The station goes by the name 93.3 The Planet Rocks.
+The station goes by the name 93.3 The Planet Rocks and is the home station of the nationally syndicated The Rise Guys Morning Show with Matthew "Mattman" Harris, James "Nine" MacDonell, Jeremy "Fat Boy" Ellenburg.

 The station broadcasts from near Columbus, North Carolina, with studios in Greenville, South Carolina.
 However, it is licensed to Forest City, North Carolina.

 History

-93.3, then known as WBBO-FM and WBBO-AM 780 ("We Build Business Opportunities"), signed on September 10, 1947 in Forest City, North Carolina.
-The station was owned by the Anderson family, which also owned the "Forest City Courier" newspaper and WPNF-AM in nearby Brevard, North Carolina.
+The station, then known as WBBO-FM and WBBO (780 AM) ("We Build Business Opportunities"), signed on September 10, 1947, in Forest City, North Carolina.
+The station was owned by the Anderson family, which also owned the "Forest City Courier" newspaper and WPNF in nearby Brevard, North Carolina.
 Both stations simulcasted with each other on a full-time basis until the late 60s.
 WBBO-FM featured a variety of formats throughout the next decade, including country and adult contemporary.
-On January 1, 1988, after building a tower on Tryon Peak near Columbus, North Carolina to improve its signal range, WBBO-FM switched to a satellite smooth jazz format, distributed from St. Paul, Minnesota, and began calling itself "The Breeze". artists included James Taylor, Sade, Sting, Stevie Wonder, Ramsey Lewis, as well as Windham Hill performers, and artists playing the music of Cole Porter.
+On January 1, 1988, after building a tower on Tryon Peak near Columbus, North Carolina, to improve its signal range, WBBO-FM switched to a satellite smooth jazz format, distributed from St. Paul, Minnesota, and began calling itself "The Breeze". artists included James Taylor, Sade, Sting, Stevie Wonder, Ramsey Lewis, as well as Windham Hill performers, and artists playing the music of Cole Porter.
 Listeners tended to be very educated and also enjoyed classical music and soft rock.
 WBBO-FM planned to move to Greenville, South Carolina in 1989.
 One listener described the music as "lasting quality ... not something that will be a big hit for six months and then fade away."

-On February 14, 1991 (Valentines Day), WBBO-FM flipped to contemporary hit radio as "Power 93".
+On February 14, 1991 (Valentines Day), WBBO-FM flipped to contemporary hit radio (CHR) as "Power 93".
 This move brought back the format to the nearby Greenville-Spartanburg market that the former WANS (now WJMZ) had before they abandoned it for adult contemporary.
 Initially, ratings were very good, but quickly fizzled out to 9th place, where it stayed throughout much of its existence.
 In August of next year, the Power 93 moniker was dropped for "93.3 WBBO" as the station became more Dance-oriented.
 Again, ratings had shown little improvement and was re-adjusted toward Mainstream CHR within a year.